SpaCE-Lab-MSU/warmXtrophic/README.md

 ### File Naming Conventions

 - Data Files: File names typically contain the response variable, site, and data stage designation.
 For example, "UMBS_pairedsensors_L1.csv" would represent data from UMBS for the air temperature paired sensors as a clean, L1 version.
 Some data files may not have a site name (e.g., "final_flwr_sd_L1.csv"), meaning both KBS and UMBS are contained within that file.
-More meta-data file information is avaiable in our EDI data repository.
+More meta-data file information is available in our EDI data repository.
 - Scripts: Scripts are separated into two folders: L1 and L2.
 L1 files take raw data and clean it, thus resulting in our clean L1 data files available in EDI.
-The L2 files take the cleaned data and analyse/plot it.
-Scripts are named with their respecitive response variable and if the data is being analyzed or plotted (e.g., "herbivory_analyses_L2.R and herbivory_plots_L2.R").
+The L2 files take the cleaned data and analyze/plot it.
+Scripts are named with their respective response variable and if the data is being analyzed or plotted (e.g., "herbivory_analyses_L2.R and herbivory_plots_L2.R").

 ## Scripts